 But pre-Aladdin, there were, in fact, a handful of voice actors that looked like cartoons, but they weren't major celebrities, so the resemblance wasn't meant to help sell tickets.
 Disney, for example, didn't just hire incredible voice talent; they also hired strong actors such as Eleanor Audley and Bobby Driscoll and filmed them acting out the roles on a sound stage to assist the animators in creating more compelling, lifelike characters.

 This list is a mix of voice actors from TV and film that look uncannily like their cartoon counterparts.
 Excluded are characters that are explicitly based on a real-life person, because where's the fun in that?
 (In other words, no Rover Dangerfield.)
 Vote up the doppelganger you think is the most convincing.

 Jessica Walter looks so much like her Archer character Malory Archer that she had to be the inspiration, right?
 Not exactly.
-The producers considered Walter "something akin to acting royalty" and didn't want to "abuse her time" with the necessary photo shoot, so they abused the time of Kathleen Cohen, a local Atlanta actress, instead.
+The producers considered Walter "something akin to acting royalty" and didn't want to waste her with the necessary photo shoot, so they used Kathleen Cohen, a local Atlanta actress, instead.